This is an old-fashioned recipe updated for the bread machine. Loaded with raisins and pecans, the nicely spiced coffee cake is scrumptious.

 - Roll up jelly-roll style, starting with a long side; pinch seam to seal.
 Place seam side down in a greased 10-in. fluted tube pan.
 Pinch ends together to form a ring.
 Cover and let rise in a warm place until doubled, about 40 minutes.

 - Bake at 375° for 30-35 minutes or until golden brown.
 Cool for 10 minutes before removing from pan to a wire rack.
-If desired, combine the confectioners' sugar, extract and enough milk to achieve desired consistency; drizzle over top.
+If desired, combine glaze ingredients; drizzle over top.
 Yield: 1 coffee cake.

 Originally published as Danish Raisin Ring in Country Woman Christmas Annual 2007, p34